Lane Thomas Player Props: Nationals vs. Angels

 Angels Pitching Rankings

-- The nine strikeouts per nine innings put together by the Angels pitching staff ranks 13th in MLB.
+- The Angels have the 11th-ranked team ERA across all league pitching staffs (4.05).

-- The Angels' 4.05 team ERA ranks 11th across all league pitching staffs.
+- Angels pitchers combine to rank 13th in baseball in home runs given up (10 total, 1.1 per game).

-- The Angels rank 14th in baseball in home runs surrendered (10 total, 1.1 per game).
+- The Angels will send Ohtani (1-0) to make his third start of the season.

-- In his last appearance on Wednesday, the left-hander threw 4 1/3 innings against the Seattle Mariners, allowing six earned runs while surrendering eight hits.
+- His last appearance came out of the bullpen on Tuesday when the righty tossed 2/3 innings against the Washington Nationals while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.